alexjfisher/puppet-puppet_ca_utils/README.md

 # puppet\_ca\_utils

-Synchrozies certificates from differing Puppet CAs so that agents can be transfered easily between them.
+Synchronises certificates from differing Puppet CAs so that agents can be transferred easily between them.

 ## Usage